The European Cancer Workforce Grants

 Overwhelming workloads, excessive bureaucracy, and inadequate support are driving doctors, nurses, pharmacists, pathologists, and countless others to leave their professions across Europe.
 These dedicated men and women care for cancer patients during their most challenging moments.
 Now, it’s up to us to ensure they receive the support they need – the support they deserve.

 The European Cancer Community Foundation remains committed to being part of the solution.
-The European Workforce Fund will provide grants to inspire and support on-the-ground projects in healthcare and community settings across Europe, offering meaningful solutions to the current workforce crisis with the potential for lasting impact.
+The Cancer Workforce Fund will provide grants to inspire and support on-the-ground projects in healthcare and community settings across Europe, offering meaningful solutions to the current workforce crisis with the potential for lasting impact.

 The dedicated professionals on the frontline of healthcare have already identified the problems – and the solutions.
 Now, the Foundation is providing the financial backing to bring these ideas to life.
 The results of these pioneering projects won’t stop at their initial sites; they will be shared across the entire European cancer community, amplifying their impact.